bharath12b5/mvn-linux/Building-Apache-Geode-1.0.0.md

     }
     ```

-5. **Note: Step 5 is needed when using IBM JAVA only.
+5. **Note: Step 5 is needed when using IBM Java only.
 If using openJDK, skip to step 6 directly.**
    Modify source code to support IBM JAVA, assuming you are now in the geode directory

     ```